Zoo Regions

 Northlands

 Ranging from the evergreen forests of Canada, north to the tundra, and through all of Alaska, the northlands is a harsh wilderness environment, marked by long, extreme winters and short, mild summers.
-Spruce, tamarack, fir, and pine dominate the coniferous forests that make up this region.
+Spruce, tamarack, fir, and pine trees dominate the coniferous forests that make up this region.
 On the tundra, only low-growing lichens, mosses, and other ground-hugging plants are found.
-Winter survival strategies for mammals include hibernation, burrowing under the snow, and growing thicker coats of fur.
+Survival of the harsh winters requires that the wild animals of this region maintain strong strategies like hibernation, burrowing under the snow, and growing thicker coats of fur.
 Birds often migrate south where food is more plentiful.